DesignOpen/designopen.github.io/CONTRIBUTING.md

-# Welcome
+# Welcome to The Open Design Foundation

-Thanks for wanting to contribute to [Open Design](http://opendesign.foundation).
+Thanks for wanting to contribute to [The Open Design Foundation](http://opendesign.foundation).
 This is not the typical open source project— we do need code contributions, but we are also looking for UX Design, UI Design, Information Architecture, and Content Strategy contributions.
 More than anything, we want to help more people recognize the benefits of collaborating in the open.
 We recognize there are barriers to entry for these less common open source contributors, so in addition to working with experienced contributors, we want to help people with their first contributions and [pull requests](https://help.github.com/articles/using-pull-requests/).
 If at any point you have any questions, or need some help, please don't hesitate to contact us.

 ## How to Contact Us